jasonwang24/OMDBNominationApp/README.md

 # OMDBNominationApp

-This is a nomination app using the OMDB API to search and save favourite movies built with the MERN stack
+This is a nomination app using the OMDB API to search and save favourite movies built with the MERN stack, hosted with Heroku and Netlify

 Demo: https://omdb-nominations.netlify.app/